Skip to main content

 }

-Or skip the default theme entirely and write your own CSS targeting the ogrid-* class names.
+Or skip the built-in theme entirely and write your own CSS targeting ogrid-* class names.

 Cleanup